 GBLAX 12b-1 distribution fee is 0.26.
 GBLAX front-end sales load is 5.75.
 GBLAX back-end sales load is 0.

-GBLAX Finny Score is 0.
-Our quantitative analysis shows 0 reasons to buy GBLAX and 4 reasons to sell it, resulting in the Finny Score of 0.
+Finny Score is 0.
+Our quantitative analysis shows 0 reasons to buy and 5 reasons to sell it, resulting in the Finny Score of 0.